-To construct the configuration space $\mathcal{C}$ , we eliminated the unphysical degrees of freedom due to diffeomorphisms and global gauge transformations.
-For example, two metric tensor fields on $\Sigma$ may look different, but a coordinate transformation, which corresponds to a diffeomorphism of $\Sigma$ , may be able to map them into one another, showing that they are isometric.
-For this reason, we took as classical states the equivalence classes of metrics on $\Sigma$ under diffeomorphisms.
-Matter fields also have to be background-free, but we assume this as usually, by fixing a gauge.
+To construct the configuration space \mathcal{C} , we eliminated the unphysical degrees of freedom due to diffeomorphisms and global gauge transformations.
+For example, two metric tensor fields on Σ may look different, but a coordinate transformation, which corresponds to a diffeomorphism of Σ , may be able to map them into one another, showing that they are isometric.
+For this reason, we took as classical states the equivalence classes of metrics on Σ under diffeomorphisms.
+Matter fields also have to be background-free, achieved by fixing a gauge, as usually.